MaxAggedon/Excel-Add-in-JavaScript-CommunicationBetweenAddIns/README.md

 <a name="summary"></a>
 ##Summary
-There are There are two parts to this sample, a task pane plug-in for Excel, and a content plug-in for Excel.
+There are There are two parts to this sample, a task pane add-in for Excel, and a content add-in for Excel.

-- The code in the task pane plug-in for Excel demonstrates how to build a simple user interface that saves data to cross-session web browser storage (localStorage).
+- The code in the task pane add-in for Excel demonstrates how to build a simple user interface that saves data to cross-session web browser storage (localStorage).
 It also shows how to use a dynamically generated div to surface errors to the user.

-- The code in the content plug-in for Excel demonstrates how to detect when the selection in the spreadsheet changes, how to get the data selected after that event, and how to monitor the shared data source for changes.
-It captures the data from the spreadsheet in an array, evaluates the spreadsheet data with the data from the task pane plug-in, and then displays the results in a table.
+- The code in the content add-in for Excel demonstrates how to detect when the selection in the spreadsheet changes, how to get the data selected after that event, and how to monitor the shared data source for changes.
+It captures the data from the spreadsheet in an array, evaluates the spreadsheet data with the data from the task pane add-in, and then displays the results in a table.

 <a name="prerequisites"></a>
 ## Prerequisites ##